hpcgroup/pipit/docs/user_guide.rst

    :width: 700

 Again, our DataFrame is populated with a new column, **time.exc**, representing this value.
 Pipit has subtracted the times taken by all children functions to calculate the exclusive time.
+In fact, Pipit uses the _children column calculated previously to do so.

 .. note::
    If you are familiar with Pandas, try doing ``trace.events.sort_values("time.exc", ascending=False)``.
    This will return a copy of the ``events`` DataFrame, sorted from the longest function execution to the shortest, letting you quickly see which function calls are taking the most time.

 Finally, let's take a look at the trace's *flat profile*.
-A flat profile is an aggregation of some metrics, usually by function name.
-For instance, we can easily see the *total* inclusive and exclusive times taken by each unique function:
+A flat profile aggregates metrics, typically by function name.
+For instance, we can easily see the *total* inclusive and exclusive times for each distinct function:

 .. code-block:: python